cormas/cormas/README.md

 ## How to install with Command Line interface (CLI)

-You can install CORMAS through Unix commande line.
+You can install CORMAS through Unix command line.
 It works as follow:

 ```bash
 mkdir mydir